Overview

 Through our helpline we receive enquiries spanning a wide range of different topics.
 Here is a selection of those most asked:

-You might be eligible for a reduction or exemption on vehicle tax if you are disabled and meet the eligibility criteria.
-The vehicle must be registered in the disabled person’s name or nominated driver’s name and must only be used for the disabled person’s personal needs.
+If you are disabled you may be entitled to a reduction or exemption of vehicle tax.
+The vehicle must be registered in your name or a specific driver’s name and must only be used for your personal needs.

-You can apply for exemption from paying vehicle tax if you get the:
+You can apply for exemption if you get the:

 - higher rate mobility component of Disability Living Allowance (DLA)